What is a good source of energy?

 Fossil fuels are nonrenewable.
 Burning of coal or petroleum products cause the air pollution.
 The oxides of carbon, nitrogen and sulphur that are released on burning fossil fuels are acid oxides.
 These lead to acid rain, which affects water and soil resources.

-Why are we looking at alternate source of energy?
+Why are we looking at the alternate source of energy?

 The fossil fuels are nonrenewable sources of energy.
 So we need to conserve them.
 If we were to continue consuming these sources at such alarming rates, we would soon run out of energy.
 In order to avoid this, alternate sources of energy are being explored.